Project of the Master's progam 2, 2020

 Block 1 gives students an opportunity to reflect on the challenges of the environmental and social transition and on related areas of innovation.
 The seminars explore the resources, materials and processes which lie behind the manufacture and consumption of clothes and accessories:

-Assessment is based on group projects (challenge, reading workshop, ecodesign project) and on the completion of a personal journal.
+Assessment is based on group projects (challenge, reading workshop, ecodesign project) and on the completion of a personal report.

 Block 2 – Exploratory Methods (10 weeks, 18 ECTS)